Evidence for the charge asymmetry in $pp \rightarrow t\bar{t}$ production at $\sqrt{s}= 13$ TeV with the ATLAS detector: Introduction

 The large mass of the top quark, which is close to the electroweak symmetry breaking scale, indicates that this particle could play a special role in beyond the Standard Model (BSM) theories.
 Due to the large top-pair production (\ttbar) cross-section for $\sqrt{s} = 13$~\TeV\ proton--proton ($pp$) collisions \cite{TOPQ-2018-17,CMS-TOP-20-001}, the Large Hadron Collider (LHC) experiments collected an unprecedented number of events in which a top-pair is produced.
 The top quark has a very short lifetime ($\tau_{t} \approx 0.5 \times 10^{-24}\;$s) and decays before hadronisation ($\tau^{\mathrm{had}} \sim 10^{-23}\;$s) \cite{ParticleDataGroup:2020ssz}; therefore, several of its properties may be measured precisely from studies of the top quark's decay products.
 These measurements test predictions of quantum chromodynamics (QCD), which provides the largest contribution to \ttbar production, and probe potential contributions from couplings between the top quark and BSM particles \cite{Antunano:2007da, Rosner:1996eb, Ferrario:2008wm}.

-Production of top-quark pairs is symmetric at leading order (LO) under charge conjugation, and production via gluon fusion (the dominant mechanism at the LHC) is symmetric to all orders.
-An asymmetry between the $t$ and \tbar originates from interference of the higher-order amplitudes in the \qqbar and $qg$ initial states, with the \qqbar annihilation contribution dominating~\cite{Kuhn:1998kw,Kuhn:2011ri}.
-The $qg \rightarrow \ttbar g$ production process is also asymmetric, but its cross-section is much smaller than that of \qqbar.
+Production of top-quark pairs is symmetric at leading order (LO) under charge conjugation, and production via $gg \rightarrow t\bar{t}$ (the dominant mechanism at the LHC) is symmetric to all orders.
+An asymmetry between the $t$ and \tbar originates from interference of the higher-order amplitudes in the $\qqbar \rightarrow \ttbar$ and $qg \rightarrow t\bar{t}q$ production processes, with the contribution of \qqbar annihilation dominating~\cite{Kuhn:1998kw,Kuhn:2011ri}.
 As a consequence of these asymmetries, the top quark (top antiquark) is preferentially produced in the direction of the incoming quark (antiquark).

 At a \ppbar collider the preferential direction of the incoming quark (antiquark) almost always coincides with that of the proton (antiproton).
 The forward--backward asymmetry \Afb is sizeable, ${\cal O}(10\%)$, and can be measured directly~\cite{Aguilar-Saavedra:2014kpa,Czakon:2014xsa,Aaltonen:2008hc,Abazov:2007ab}.
 The CDF and D0 collaborations initially reported measurements of \Afb that were in some tension with the next-to-leading-order (NLO) Standard Model (SM) prediction.
 However, the Tevatron legacy results are in good agreement with higher-order calculations~\cite{Aaltonen:2008hc,Abazov:2007ab,Aaltonen:2011kc,Abazov:2015fna,Aaltonen:2012it,Abazov:2014cca}.